TagStudioDev/TagStudio/docs/preview-support.md

 <!-- prettier-ignore-start -->
 [^1]:
-    The `.jpg_large` extension is unofficial and instead the byproduct of how [Google Chrome used to download images from Twitter](https://fileinfo.com/extension/jpg_large).
+    The `.jpg_large` extension is unofficial and is instead the byproduct of how [Google Chrome used to download images from Twitter](https://fileinfo.com/extension/jpg_large).
 Since this mangled extension is still in circulation, TagStudio supports it.

 [^2]:
     Apple Lossless traditionally uses `.m4a` and `.caf` containers, but may unofficially use the `.alac` extension.
 The `.m4a` container is also used for separate compressed audio codecs.